Pets

 All Cat Demodicosis Treatment Protocols in One Place

-Demodicosis, or subcutaneous mite infestation, is a common disease worldwide that is especially difficult to treat in cats due to their sensitivity to prolonged therapy.
-Over the past 15 years, treatment approaches have changed thanks to the introduction of effective and safe medications.
+Demodicosis, also known as subcutaneous mite infestation, is a globally widespread disease that is particularly challenging to treat in cats due to their sensitivity to prolonged therapy.
+Over the past 15 years, the approach to treatment has evolved with the introduction of effective and safe medications.

-The content of this article is based on the latest clinical guidelines from the World Association for Veterinary Dermatology (WAVD) .
+This article is based on the latest clinical guidelines of the World Association for Veterinary Dermatology (WAVD) .

-Demodicosis is caused by the overgrowth of Demodex mites, which normally live in the hair follicles of mammals without causing issues, thanks to immune system control.
-In cats, these mites are transmitted from mother to kittens within the first days of life.
-The disease, accompanied by severe itching, wound infections, and alopecia, usually develops only when the immune system is weakened—due to serious illnesses, immunosuppressive therapy, or genetic predisposition.
-Often, mite control can self-restore, but in more complex cases, cats will need our help.
+Demodicosis is caused by the excessive proliferation of mites from the Demodex genus, which normally inhabit the hair follicles of mammals without causing problems due to immune system control.
+In cats, these mites are transmitted from the mother to kittens during the first days of life.
+The disease—accompanied by severe itching, infected wounds, and alopecia—typically develops only in cases of weakened immunity (due to serious illnesses, immunosuppressive therapy, or genetic predisposition).
+In many cases, the mite population self-regulates; however, in more complex cases, veterinary intervention is required.

 Alopecia caused by Demodex